-During TMRR prior to Milestone B, the MRL criteria focus on a capability to produce prototypes outside the lab in a production relevant environment.
-The parameters defining a production relevant environment should be based on the risks and uniqueness associated with demonstrating that manufacturing processes, procedures, and techniques meet program requirements.
+During the TMRR Phase, the MRL criteria focus on a capability to produce prototypes outside the lab in a production-relevant environment prior to Milestone B. The parameters defining a production-relevant environment should be based on the risks and uniqueness associated with demonstrating that manufacturing processes, procedures, and techniques meet program requirements.
 Production realism for this environment is well beyond what is seen in the laboratory.
 An emphasis should be placed on addressing higher risk areas (e.g., more advanced manufacturing technologies and newer manufacturing capabilities).

-Production Relevant Environment - An environment with some shop floor production realism present (e.g., facilities, personnel, tooling, processes, materials, etc.).
+Production-Relevant Environment - An environment with some shopfloor production realism present (e.g., facilities, personnel, tooling, processes, materials, etc.).
 There should be minimum reliance on laboratory resources during this phase.
-Demonstration in a production relevant environment implies that contractor(s) must demonstrate their ability to meet the cost, schedule, and performance requirements of the EMD Phase based on their production of prototypes.
-The demonstration must provide the program with confidence that these targets will be achieved, but does not require a production line.
-Furthermore, there must be an indication of how the program intends to achieve the requirements in production representative and pilot environments.

-Demonstration of manufacturing capability in a production relevant environment provides a better understanding of the EMD Phase manufacturing risk of the program meeting cost, schedule, and performance requirements.
+Demonstration in a productionrelevant environment implies that contractor(s) must demonstrate their ability to meet the cost, schedule, and performance requirements of the EMD Phase based on their production of prototypes.
+The demonstration must provide the program with confidence that these targets will be achieved but does not require a production line.
+Furthermore, there must be an indication of how the program intends to achieve the requirements in production-representative and pilot environments.
+Demonstration of manufacturing capability in a production-relevant environment provides a better understanding of the EMD Phase manufacturing risk of the program meeting cost, schedule, and performance requirements.

-As a program enters into the EMD phase and hardware is built for qualification testing, the manufacturing processes should become more robust and mature to address production representative activities on the whole program.
+As a program enters into the EMD Phase and hardware is built for qualification testing, the manufacturing processes should become more robust and mature to address production-representative activities on the whole program.

-Production Representative Environment - An environment that has as much production realism as possible, considering the maturity of the design.
+Production-Representative Environment - An environment that has as much production realism as possible, considering the maturity of the design.
 Production personnel, equipment, processes, and materials that will be present on the pilot line should be to the maximum extent possible.
 The work instructions and tooling should be of high quality, and the only changes anticipated on these items are associated with design changes downstream that address performance or production rate issues.
-There should be no reliance on a laboratory environment or personnel.
+There should be no reliance on laboratory environment or personnel.

-The final stage of EMD is producing products that look and operate like they are production units from LRIP.
-These units need to be built on a pilot production line to adequately demonstrate the ability to migrate from EMD to LRIP.
+The final stage of the EMD Phase is producing products that look and operate like they are production units from LRIP.
+These units need to be built on a pilot production line to adequately demonstrate the ability to migrate from the EMD Phase to LRIP.
 Without this realism, it would be very difficult to obtain confidence that the production processes will be able to meet cost, schedule, and performance requirements for production.

-Pilot Line - An environment that incorporates all of the key production realism elements (e.g., equipment, personnel skill levels, facilities, materials, components, work instructions, processes, tooling, temperature, cleanliness, lighting etc.) required to manufacture production configuration items, subsystems or systems that meet design requirements in low-rate production.
-To the maximum extent practical, the pilot line should utilize full rate production processes.
+Pilot Line - An environment that incorporates all of the key production realism elements (e.g., equipment, personnel skill levels, facilities, materials, components, work instructions, processes, tooling, temperature, cleanliness, lighting) required to manufacture production configuration items, subsystems or systems that meet design requirements in LRIP.
+To the maximum extent practical, the pilot line should use FRP processes.

-Production Line - An environment that incorporates all capabilities required to manufacture production configuration items, subsystems, or systems that meet design requirements utilizing manufacturing processes and procedures that are under control and capable of meeting required rates and quantities.
+Production Line - An environment that incorporates all capabilities required to manufacture production configuration items, subsystems, or systems that meet design requirements using manufacturing processes and procedures that are under control and capable of meeting required rates and quantities.

-The definitions of production relevant, production representative, pilot line, and production line environments are intended to demonstrate the natural progression of manufacturing maturity throughout the acquisition life cycle.
-The program office and contractor must reach agreement on the detailed production realism content for each definition above.
+The definitions of production-relevant, production-representative, pilot line, and production line environments are intended to demonstrate the natural progression of manufacturing maturity throughout the acquisition life cycle.
+The responsible organization and any contractors must reach agreement on the detailed production realism content for each definition above.
 This agreement must be based on the specific situation and its associated manufacturing risk in order to mitigate that risk in a timely and thorough manner.